 William Buckingham Curtis is one of the people to have passed during an expedition on Mount Washington.
 In modern times, Curtis is known as the father of American amateur athletics.
 During his life, he maintained different careers in different industries in the world of sports.
 This includes being a competitor to being an editor.
 He was 63 when he attempted to climb Mount Washington, only to later pass during a snowstorm.

-With dozens of people losing their lives to Mount Washington, you may be wondering what exactly makes this mountain more dangerous than others.
+With dozens of people losing their lives to Mount Washington, you may wonder what makes this mountain more dangerous than others.
 This includes others in the Presidential Range.

 The most dangerous part of Mount Washington is its location.
 It’s located directly where three different major storm tracks intersect.
 This means that if any bad weather were to move northeast and pass over the peak of Mount Washington, it’s liable to collide with more storms there.
 This can create remarkably dangerous storms that rival those seen closer to flat land.